 5.0 Implementation Plan

-All nursing staff to be informed of the guideline via posters, communication diary and staff meetings.
+All nursing staff to be informed of the guideline via posters, communication diary for PICU 1 and 2 and staff meetings.
 Message will also be sent out to each WhatsApp group informing nursing staff of the new guideline.